Perspective! For Comic Book Artists: How To Achieve A Professional Look in Your Artwork

 Yes, Chelsea does provide readers with a few shortcuts for drawing in both two and three point perspective.
-He also demonstrates how to use perspective graph paper for your perspective drawings.
+He also demonstrates how to use perspective graph paper [Amazon] for your perspective drawings.
 But you can always use the multiple perspective grids that the author provides in the back of the book.

 Why You Should Buy This Book

 I consider “Perspective!
 For Comic Book Artists” required reading for anyone that wants to draw comics, manga, and/or illustrations.
 Here are some key reasons why:

 - This book is great for anyone just starting out.
 This book will teach you perspective from the ground up.